jftrades/AlgorithmicTrader/README.md

 **Three pillars of our edge:**

-1. **Microstructure Fidelity** — Order book dynamics, latency modeling, venue-specific fees.
-What works here works live.
+1. **Microstructure Fidelity** — We model order book dynamics, network latency, and venue-specific fee structures with precision.
+Strategies validated in our environment translate directly to live performance.
-2. **Regime Adaptation** — Dynamic parameters based on volatility clustering and correlation shifts.
+2. **Regime Adaptation** — Markets are non-stationary.
+Our systems dynamically adjust parameters based on volatility clustering and correlation regime shifts, ensuring robustness across market conditions.
-3. **Research Velocity** — Idea to validated backtest in hours, not weeks.
+3. **Research Velocity** — Our modular architecture enables rapid hypothesis testing.
+From initial concept to fully validated backtest in hours, not weeks — a critical advantage in competitive markets.

 <br>